 Oil City in Venango County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-41° 25.957′ N, 79° 42.782′ W. Marker is in Oil City, Pennsylvania, in Venango County.
-Marker is at the intersection of Main Street (Pennsylvania Route 8) and Halyday Street, on the right when traveling west on Main Street.
-Click for map.
-Located on landscaped traffic island at the intersection of Main Street (PA Route 8), Halyday Street and Petroleum Street.
-Marker is in this post office area: Oil City PA 16301, United States of America.
+41° 26.06′ N, 79° 42.43′ W. Marker is in Oil City, Pennsylvania, in Venango County.
+Marker is on Center Street, 0.1 miles east of Elm Street, on the right when traveling west.
+Touch for map.
+Marker is at or near this postal address: 222 Center Street, Oil City PA 16301, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 In Memory of Cornplanter (about 400 feet away, measured in a direct line); Patrick C. Boyle (about 600 feet away); Cornplanter (about 600 feet away); a different marker also named Cornplanter Jacob J. Vandergrift (approx. 0.2 miles away); In Commemoration of the Gift (approx. 0.2 miles away); Joseph Reid Gas Engine Company (approx. 0.3 miles away); Oil Well Supply Company (approx. 0.4 miles away).
 Touch for a list and map of all markers in Oil City.

 Also see . . .
 Charles Lockhart at FindAGrave.com.
 (Submitted on February 20, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.)